WIEMIP/wiemip-data-request/README.md

-# Warming-Induced Emissions Model Intercomparison Project Data Request
+# Warming-Induced Emissions Model Intercomparison Project Variable Request

 Variable request for the Warming-Induced Emissions Model Intercomparison Project (WIEMIP).
 WIE variables have been sourced from multiple MIPs: ISIMIP, TRENDY, FireMIP, WrPMIP, and CMIP7.
-The Airtable variable request is [here](https://airtable.com/appA36ibPzVolnROx/shrBXdfrFKttz3YxO).
+The Airtable variable request is [here](https://airtable.com/appA36ibPzVolnROx/shrBXdfrFKttz3YxO) and is constructed by parsing the .json files in `variables/`.
+The `WIEMIP_variable_request_20260527.xlsx` was pulled directly from the Google Sheet previously used to manage the WIEMIP variable request.

 Please raise an issue with any questions, comments, or suggestions for variable changes.
 When your model is unable to report a variable (either because it doesn't align with the definition in the variable request or if it would be too much